This corner of Norfolk can be quiet and unspoilt, with both the Broads and the coast to explore.

 Green Farm Hotel and Restaurant in Thorpe Market

 At nearby North Walsham we discover a traditional Norfolk market town.
 Bacton Wood is just outside North Walsham and is a popular venue to walk your dog or cycle.

 At Winterton on Sea, we discover a lovely unspoilt ancient coastal village, with miles of beaches and sand dunes.
-Although we are only a few miles north of Great Yarmouth, there are no amusements here, just pretty cottages, a lovely 300 year old pub, a cathedral sized church and a nearby windfarm.
+Although we are only a few miles north of Great Yarmouth, there are no amusements here, just pretty cottages, a lovely 300 year old pub and a cathedral sized church.

 The view from the sand dunes across Winterton beach

 A thatched cottage in the centre of the village